HITECHCRIME/HC_SG30_RAJ/README.md

 ---

-light the faith can of day (i'll sway) out of my way out of the way out of the way
+light the faith kind of day (i'll sway) out of my way out of the way out of the way